finos-labs/fdc3-for-the-web/README.md

 - test intent resolvers on different domains
 - factor out test codes into module
 - handle setting connected on the server context.
+- canonicalisation of JSON messages (search: abc)
+- wrap intent result is in the wrong place.

 ## Idea